MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/manage-runbooks.md

 You can use the [Get-SmaJob](http://aka.ms/runbookauthor/cmdlet/getsmajob) to retrieve the jobs created for a runbook, and the details of a particular job.

-- If you start a runbook with Windows PowerShell using [Start-SmaRunbook](http://aka.ms/runbookauthor/cmdlet/startsmarunbook), then it will return the resulting job.
+- If you start a runbook with Windows PowerShell using [Start-SmaRunbook](http://aka.ms/runbookauthor/cmdlet/startsmarunbook), then it returns the resulting job.
 - Use [Get-SmaJobOutput](http://aka.ms/runbookauthor/cmdlet/getsmajoboutput) to get a job"s output.

 The following sample commands retrieves the last job for a sample runbook, and displays its status, the values provided for the runbook parameters, and the output from the job.